19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (2) For the purpose of satisfying himself as to the qualification of any elector, the Registration Officer may make such enquiry as he may consider necessary.

-(3) On the completion of the register for any electoral division, the Registration Officer shall give notice in theGazettethat the register is completed and that the register or a copy thereof is open for inspection at all reasonable hours in the office of the Registration Officer and at such other place or places in or near the electoral division and at such overseas registration centres as may be specified in the notice.
+(3) On the completion of the register for any electoral division, the Registration Officer shall give notice in theGazettethat the register is completed and that the register, or a copy thereof, is open for inspection at all reasonable hours of the day at the office of the Registration Officer and at such other place or places in or near the electoral division and at such overseas registration centres as may be specified in the notice.

 [19/2001]

-(4) The Registration Officer may, for the purpose of registering persons as overseas electors, establish such number of overseas registration centres as he considers practicable in any embassy, High Commission, diplomatic mission or consulate of Singapore situated in any territory outside Singapore.
+(4) The Registration Officer may, for the purpose of registering persons as overseas electors, establish such number of overseas registration centres as he considers practicable in any embassy, High Commission, diplomatic missionor consulate of Singapore situated in any territory outside Singapore.

+[14/2008 wef 03/03/2009]

 [19/2001]